Rotationplasty

 Rotationplasty, commonly known as a Van Nes rotation or Borggreve rotation, is a type of autograft wherein a portion of a limb is removed, while the remaining limb below the involved portion is rotated and reattached.
-This procedure is used when a portion of an extremity is injured or involved with a disease, such as cancer.
+This procedure is used when a portion of an extremity is injured, or affected by a disease such as cancer.

 The procedure is most commonly used to transfer the ankle joint to the knee joint following removal of a distal femoral bone tumor, such as osteosarcoma.
 The limb is rotated because the ankle flexes in the opposite direction compared to the knee.
-The benefit to the patient is that they have a functioning knee joint to which a prosthetic can be fitted, so that they can run and jump.
+The benefit to the patient is that they have a functioning knee joint to which a prosthetic can be fitted, providing them with better mobility.

 History

-Rotationplasty was first performed by Borggreve in 1927.
+Rotationplasty was first performed by Joseph Borggreve in 1927.
 He performed the procedure on a 12-year-old boy who suffered from tuberculosis.
 However, the procedure was not well known until 1950, when Dutch orthopedist Cornelis Pieter van Nes (1897–1972) reported the results of rotationplasty procedures.
 He became well known for establishing the procedure.
 Since then, many surgeons have performed modified versions of rotationplasty and have had great success.

-Indications

 Originally, rotationplasty was performed to treat infections and tumors around the knee.
 It was also a common treatment for osteosarcoma.
 While it is still being used to treat their complications, rotationplasty is also used to treat growing children who have been diagnosed with tumors around the knee.
 Rotationplasty is also performed on children with congenital femoral deficiencies.
 Those deficiencies cause "unstable hip joint[s] and a femur that is 50% shorter than the contralateral, normal femur."
 This procedure gives rotationplasty patients the ability to have the use of both feet and allows them to continue living an active lifestyle.